daniellkennett/WallstreetbetsAnalysis/README.md

 SpearmanrResult(correlation=-0.0035603027138667903, pvalue=0.9851027762191317)
 ```

-The p-value of .985 STRONGLY supports the null hypothesis.
+I cannot object the null hypothesis.
+Any correlation between mentions in the last two hours of trading and the price change is due by chance.

 # Conclusion <a name="con"></a>